Bastardsage

 Natural Habitat

-Arid regions, including deserts, chaparral, and scrublands in the Southwestern USA
+native to arid regions, including deserts, chaparral, and scrublands in the Southwestern USA, California and Baja California

 Other Names